drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Messengers

+### XMPP

+XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for cross-platform federated messaging.
+There are many options for [clients](https://xmpp.org/getting-started).
+Consider using one of the browser-based clients to take advantage of your browser's sandbox.

+Depending on the provider, you might not need anything other than a username and password to set up your account.

+XMPP isn't E2EE by default, you'll need to use [OMEMO](https://omemo.top) encryption, so make sure your client supports it.

 ### iMessage

 iMessage, Apple's first party messenger, offers [quantum-resistant](https://security.apple.com/blog/imessage-pq3/) [E2EE](https://support.apple.com/guide/security/imessage-security-overview-secd9764312f) and the ability to verify keys via [Contact Key Verification](https://support.apple.com/118246) as well as [E2EE backups](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f).